Procedures for Drivers with Four DUI Convictions

 4) You would be limited, for the remainder of your life, to a restricted driving permit to drive to and from and on the job, to and from regularly scheduled medical appointments for you or any immediate family member, to and from AA or any other support meetings, to and from educational institutions for you and your children and to and from day care

 5) You would be forever required to drive only a vehicle with a BAIID (breath machine) installed on it at all times while operating the vehicle or vehicles.
+Once every two years, you would be required to have an informal hearing with the Illinois Secretary of State to renew your permit for another two years.

 The requirements if you live out-of-state and are seeking to release the hold Illinois has on your ability to obtain a driver’s license in another state or retain the out-of-state driver’s license you currently have are: